ESI is approved by the Colorado Office of Veterans Education and Training

 Pete Dordal, a 1984 ESI Graduate and former Marine Scout Sniper Instructor, is the principal advisor and consultant to ESI on PSD Protective Operations Program.
 Pete Dordal is Senior Vice-President of Garda World, the Consulting and Investigation / Global Risks Group of Garda World Security Corporation, one of the most trusted consulting, investigation and security firms in the world.
 Pete Dordal is the Managing Director of International Security Operations and he is responsible for the delivery of security services to a variety of government and commercial clients in Iraq, Afghanistan and the Middle East.

-Bruce is a graduate of the intense casualty care tactical medical program of the nationally rated International School of Tactical Medicine (I.S.T.M.) in Palm Springs, California.
+Bruce Carleton is a graduate of the intense casualty care tactical medical program of the nationally rated International School of Tactical Medicine (I.S.T.M.) in Palm Springs, California, and he is a Certified T-CCC Instructor.
 In addition, Bruce is a certified technician by the Center for Tactical Medicine, Counter Narcotics and Terrorism Operational Medical Support Program (C.O.N.T.O.M.S.)

 Beginning in 2010, Bruce became a Guest Combatives Instructor at the U.S. Navy S.E.R.E.
 (Survival Escape Resistance and Evasion) School, in Rangeley, Maine.
 Bruce teaches the elite troops at S.E.R.E. a unique version of Stand-Up Grappling.
 He is a student of longtime Carlson Gracie black belt, Julio Fernandez.
 He is an active and successful competitor and coach in submission grappling and Brazilian Jiu Jitsu events, including winning gold medals at the 2002 Pan American Brazilian Jiu Jitsu competition.
 Bruce is also a student of UFC veteran and world rated Vale Tudo, and champion, Mike Brown as well as a judge for the recently recognized M.M.A. tournaments in the state of Maine.
 He is constantly in demand as a defensive tactics instructor and has developed an innovative approach to training and teaching defensive tactics in realistic combative fighting.
 He has taught numerous police departments, SWAT teams, and EMS units his unique blend of subject control principles and tactics.

-This course prepares combat zone contractors to operate in the austere, hostile world of tactical operations whether it be convoy under assault in the Third World or a Forced Entry in an inner city.
+This course is taught by Certified Instructors of the NAEMT association.
+The course prepares combat zone contractors to operate in the austere, hostile world of tactical operations whether it is convoy under assault in the Third World or a Forced Entry in an urban environment.

-The Tactical First Responder course is designed for YOU to take control and responsibility in the absence of a medic on scene.
+The T-CCC Basic LE course is designed for YOU to take control and responsibility in the absence of a medic on scene.
 The course is best suited for law enforcement officers, security contractors and other health care providers.
 The concepts and techniques taught at ESI are the most current methods practiced in the military and is often referred to by other names, including Save Yourself.
 Save Your Partner, Self-Aid, Buddy-Aid, Combat Life Saver, and First Responder, etc.

 The Tactical First Responder student will be trained and possess the confidence to demonstrate the skills necessary to save a life while under enemy fire.
 In addition, the student will be tested on their understanding of non-emergency wounds, self-treatment techniques for burns, heat related illnesses and musculoskeletal injuries.
 The course incorporates lectures, discussions, hands-on skill stations, and individual instructor feedback.
 The course is built around realistic field training that culminates is high speed, stress induced, tactical drills and a Field Training Exercise (FTX).